ARCHER2-HPC/archer2-docs/docs/user-guide/connecting.md

 The output is lengthy, but somewhere in there you should see lines similar to the following:

+    debug1: Next authentication method: publickey
+    debug1: Offering public key: RSA SHA256:<key_hash> <path_to_private_key>
+    debug3: send_pubkey_test
+    debug3: send packet: type 50
+    debug2: we sent a publickey packet, wait for reply
+    debug3: receive packet: type 60
+    debug1: Server accepts key: pkalg rsa-sha2-512 blen 2071
+    debug2: input_userauth_pk_ok: fp SHA256:<key_hash>
+    debug3: sign_and_send_pubkey: RSA SHA256:<key_hash>
+    Enter passphrase for key '<path_to_private_key>':
+    debug3: send packet: type 50
+    debug3: receive packet: type 51
+    Authenticated with partial success.
+    debug1: Authentications that can continue: password, keyboard-interactive

+In the text above, you can see which files ssh has checked for private keys, and you can see if any key is accepted.
+The line `Authenticated succeeded` indicates that the SSH key has been accepted.
+By default ssh will go through a list of standard private key files, as well as any you have specified with `-i` or a config file.
+This is fine, as long as one of the files mentioned is the one that matches the public key uploaded to SAFE.

+If your SSH key passphrase is incorrect, you will be asked to try again up to three times in total, before being disconnected with `Permission denied (publickey)`.
+If you enter your passphrase correctly, but still see this error message, please consider the advice under *SSH key* above.

+You should next see something similiar to:

     debug1: Next authentication method: keyboard-interactive
     debug2: userauth_kbdint